-The word fragrance means that there are up to 200 synthetic chemicals that are not listed on the label.
+The word fragrance can mean that there are up to 200 synthetic chemicals that are not listed on the label.
 Fragrances are a top allergen and are known neurotoxins.
 The so-called natural fragrances like limonene are fragrance components derived from essential oils.
 But most of them nowadays are synthetic.
 Whether they are synthetic or natural is not listed and you would not know just from reading your label.

 Also, blending essential oils in a product takes know how, care and expertise.
-It is an art as well as a science and most skin care companies are not in the business of creating artisan quality products.
+It is an art as well as a science and most skin care companies are not in the business of creating quality artisan products.

 SYNTHETIC vs. NATURAL

 All of our ingredients have a name of the plant that once grew in the ground or the name of the plant, tree, etc. that the wax or butter came from.
-E.g. Rosehip Seed Oil (More than likely if an ingredient does not have a Latin INCI name after it, and it is not a name that is easily recognizable, then it is a synthetic ingredient, e.g. octinoxate—a common sunscreen chemical.)

 If your skincare product does not expire in a year or less then it most likely contains harmful preservatives and other ingredients that are synthetically made.

 One of the most detrimental qualities of synthetic ingredients is that they are often not biodegradable.
 This means they sit on the surface of the ocean or river and block life giving sunlight from the animals living below.
-This is why using only a natural sunscreen is vital.
-Sunscreen chemicals bleach the coral reef.
+(This is why using only a natural sunscreen is vital.
+Sunscreen chemicals bleach the coral reef.)
 Another detrimental effect is that they are categorized as toxins by the skin and the skin has to detox them while also trying to heal, moisturize itself and protect you.

 Companies that say that they are all-natural and contain ingredients like phenoxyethanol, polysorbate 40, etc. are not telling you the whole truth.
 It’s best to do your own research by going to www.cosmeticdatabase.com and plugging in your product or ingredient and learn about its toxicity rating and other important health information.